 Alternative 2: 2001 Design Alternative, also known as the Previously Approved Design Alternative, which is defined as constructing the River Road Dike embankment and floodwall exactly according to the plan presented in the 2001 SEIS/EIR.
 Note that the location and design details differ from the Proposed Action (Figure 3).
+Since 2001, residential developments (housing tract #29997) were constructed above the 566' elevation.
+The 2001 dike footprint would therefore be infeasible as it would overlap with and run along many new residential communities built since 2001 in the cities of Eastvale and Norco.
 This alternative is the No Action Alternative.

-See Table 2-1 for a summary of changes between the Proposed Action and the 2001 Design.
+Table 2-1 below presents a summary of changes between the Proposed Action and the 2001 Design.